On the affine invariant of simple hypersemitoric systems: Affine invariant in the presence of a standard flap

-where \begin{itemize} \item $k\in \mathbb{N}$ is non-zero if there exists $k$ elliptic-ellitpic values $c_1,...,c_k$ such that $\pi_x(c_i)=x$ for $i=1,...,k$ and \item $e^{+}$ (resp. $e^{-}$) is non-zero if and only if an elliptic top vertex (resp. a bottom vertex) projects down onto $x$.
+where \begin{itemize} \item the sum runs over the flaps $\mathcal{F}_j$ such that $\pi_x(d_{j,1})=\pi_x(d_{i,1})$, and $n_j$ is the number of elliptic-elliptic values in the image of the flap $\mathcal{F}_j$; \item $e^{+}$ (resp.\ $e^{-}$) is nonzero if and only if an elliptic top vertex (resp.\ a bottom vertex) projects down onto $x$.
 In this situation